oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Data-platform-data-lakehouse/README.md

 * Parameters:
     * __app_display_name__ - The display name of the function.
 The display name must be unique within the application containing the function.
 Avoid entering confidential information.
+    * __application_shape__ - Valid values are GENERIC_X86, GENERIC_ARM and GENERIC_X86_ARM.
+Default is GENERIC_X86.
+Setting this to GENERIC_X86, will run the functions in the application on X86 processor architecture.
+Setting this to GENERIC_ARM, will run the functions in the application on ARM processor architecture.
+When set to GENERIC_X86_ARM, functions in the application are run on either X86 or ARM processor architecture.
+Accepted values are: GENERIC_X86, GENERIC_ARM, GENERIC_X86_ARM
     * __ocir_repo_name__ - The repo name where you will store the image in the Container Registry.
 The Repo name must be unique inside your tenancy.
     * __ocir_user_name__ - The username that will push the image in the Container Registry.
 The user should be in this format: "oracleidentitycloudservice/username"
     * __ocir_user_password__ - The auth token generated for your user.